-Despite the problems created by a dry summer the vision for Pukeahu as a landscape that evokes, supports and hosts commemoration has come to fruition for the parks lead designers landscape architect Megan Wraight and architect John Hardwick-Smith.
+The vision for Pukeahu as a landscape is one that evokes, supports and hosts commemoration.
+This has come to fruition through landscape architect Megan Wraight and architect John Hardwick-Smith.

 Working together as the joint venture company Wraight Athfield Landscape and Architecture, their team won the Stage 2 Memorial Park Competition in 2007 and have since then successfully turned their winning plan into reality.